d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Unfortunately Pcomplete has a few technical issues, which we can work around with the [Cape] library (Completion at point extensions).
-Cape provides wrappers, which sanitize the pcomplete function.
-Ideally the bugs in pcomplete should be fixed upstream. *For now these two advices are strongly recommended to achieve a sane Eshell experience.*
+Cape provides wrappers, which sanitize the Pcomplete function.
+Ideally the bugs in Pcomplete should be fixed upstream. *For now these two advices are strongly recommended to achieve a sane Eshell experience.*

   ┌────